 The Shawsheen Valley Technical High School Parents’ Advisory Council is a group of parent volunteers who are dedicated to the mission of our school.
 All activities sponsored by the Parent Advisory Council are designed to help develop a strong community of families who are actively seeking ways of helping our students.
 We work closely with teachers and administrators in an effort to enhance the educational experience of all members of the Shawsheen Tech community.

 Ramblings, Shawsheen’s student literary magazine, provide students the opportunity to submit their poems, personal essays, short stories, and art work for publication.
 This magazine is published annually in the spring and is the recipient of awards from both the Scholastic Press Forum and the New England Scholastic Press Association.
-The Ram Page is published quarterly and students are encouraged to see the faculty advisor Mr. Michaud in the Commercial Art Shop, each week for newspaper assignments.
+The Ram Page is published quarterly and students are encouraged to see Mr. Michaud in the Commercial Art Shop, each week for newspaper assignments.

 The Robotics Club is an exciting way for Shawsheen students to gain exposure to science and technology.
 The students will work as a member of a team to design, build and program robots that will compete against robots from other schools.
 Students will apply the skills that they have learned in their individual shops to create the final product.
 The team will be required to maintain an engineering notebook that will document every phase of the design and build process.
 Club members will meet once a week from October until the beginning of February.
 At this time, additional meetings may be needed to complete their robot before the competitions begin.
 Students may, with the permission of their instructor, do some of the work in their respective shops during their shop weeks.
 All interested students are encouraged to contact Mr. Blanchette in the Electronics Department for any additional information.